Habitat Cares

 Street Outreach and Essential Supplies

 Habitat Cares is our vital outreach program meeting the urgent needs of neighbors experiencing homelessness.
 By repurposing donations of non-perishable food, hygiene products, warm clothing, and camping supplies, we provide immediate relief.
-These essentials are distributed through local service agencies that provide direct street outreach, ensuring no neighbor is forgotten in the daily struggle to stay warm, fed, and safe.
+These essentials are distributed through local service agencies, ensuring no neighbor is forgotten.

 2026 Impact: